sebgra/hicberg/README.md

 ## File formats

 * pair files: This format is used for all intermediate files in the pipeline and is also used by hicberg build_matrix.
-It is a tab-separated format holding informations about Hi-C pairs.
+It is a tab-separated format holding information about Hi-C pairs.
 It has an official specification defined by the 4D Nucleome data coordination and integration center.

 * cool files: This format is used to store genomic interaction data such as Hi-C contact matrices.
 These file can be handled using `cooler` Python library.